rg-wood/salt-lion/README.md

 fewer than normal, −2 means two fewer, and so on.
 Several modifiers can apply to the same roll, and they are cumulative.

-Always add and remove base dice from your skills, if you can (not from attributes or gear).
-If you don't have enough dice from skills, remove base dice from gear.
-If you run out of gear dice as well, remove base dice from attributes.
+If you don't have enough base dice, remove
+[gear dice](#gear-dice).
 If you end up with no dice at all, you have no chance to succeed -- time to rethink your strategy!

 ### Complicated Success